Harshil-KD/Studio---3-Project-/README.md

 Continuous Improvement:
 Use-cases allow for improvements based on user feedback, ensuring the project evolves over time.

-Next Steps:
+Next Steps:<br>
-Group Discussion about the Userstories.
+Group Discussion about the Userstories.<br>
-Write the User-Stories for our Finance Management System.
+Write the User-Stories for our Finance Management System.<br>

 Abhishek: User-stories for Admin<br>
 Sia: Think User stories for Registered Users<br>